kimberlypn/kimberlypn.github.io/README.md

 # Personal Website

 My website can be visited at [https://kimberlypn.github.io](https://kimberlypn.github.io).

+**UPDATE**: This now points to my new website, the repo of which can be found [here](https://github.com/kimberlypn/personal-website).

 ## Introduction
 This was my first attempt at a personal website.
 It was built using HTML, CSS,